This guest post is by Richard Barrington, CFA, senior financial analyst for MoneyRates.com.

 (Rates current as of October 15, 2014 unless stated otherwise)

 - iGOBanking.
-Forget the awkward name and focus on the rate: At the time of original writing over a year ago, an annual percentage yield (APY) was 2.05 percent on a five-year CD.
-It is now only 0.35 percent for the five-year CD. iGOBanking is the online division of Flushing Bank.
-Though Flushing Bank is quite small, with deposits of less than $600 million according to FDIC data, it was trying to make a splash in online banking with an aggressively high rate offer and a comprehensive online presence.
-We’re not sure why that changed, but at least with a minimum deposit of just $1,000, the iGOBanking CD is readily accessible.
+Forget the awkward name and focus on the rate: Annual percentage yield (APY) is 2.05 percent on a five-year CD. iGOBanking is the online division of Flushing Bank.
+Though Flushing Bank is quite small, with deposits of less than $600 million according to FDIC data.
+The minimum deposit is just $1,000, so the iGOBanking CD is readily accessible.
 The penalty for early withdrawal is 12 months now.
-(Rates as of September 14, 2014.)
+(Rates as of October 15, 2014.)

 - Barclays Bank.
 Barclays is an international banking powerhouse, and it offers a very competitive five-year CD with a 2.25 percent APY.
 This rate applies to its online CD, which has the added advantages of having no minimum balance requirement and the penalty for early withdrawals is 180 days.
 (Rates as of October 15, 2014.)